ashleve/lightning-hydra-template/README.md

 ### Limitations

-- Pytorch Lightning doesn't currently support k-fold cross validation
+- Template doesn't support k-fold cross validation, but it's possible to achieve it with Lightning Loop interface.
+See the [official example](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/loop_examples/kfold.py).
+Implementing it requires rewriting the training pipeline.
-- Pytorch Lightning is not the best choice for scalable Reinforcement Learning since it doesn't go well with multiple concurrent environments.
-For that, it might be better to use something like [Ray](https://github.com/ray-project/ray)
+- Pytorch Lightning is not the best choice for scalable Reinforcement Learning, for that it might be better to use something like [Ray](https://github.com/ray-project/ray).
-- ?
+- Currently hyperparameter search with Hydra Optuna plugin doesn't support prunning.

 <br><br>

 ## Useful Tricks